darrelmiller/api-manifest/draft-darrelmiller-apimanifest.md

 # Introduction

 Applications frequently rely on HTTP APIs to provide functionality to users.
-Currently, there are limited options for developers to be able to describe those dependencies and the options that do exist do not have sufficiently detailed information to enable some scenarios.
+Currently, there are limited options for developers to be able to describe those dependencies and options that do exist do not have sufficiently detailed information to enable some of the desired scenarios.
 By contrast, there does exist declarative, machine readable files, that describe the dependencies that applications have on code libraries and packages.
 These files have enabled an ecosystem of tooling related to checking, adding, updating and reporting on dependencies.
 This specification defines a machine processable format to enable a programming language agnostic tooling ecosystem be built around the dependencies applications have on HTTP APIs.

 An API manifest such as described in this document could enable a number of scenarios:

-- generate client code that can be used to access those resources
+- generate a minimal set of client code that can be used to access the specified resources
 - identify the scopes or roles that an application must be granted to be able to access those resources.
 - use as input to Software Bill Of Materials documents to support secure supply chain efforts.
 - perform dependency checks for updates to APIs in a similar way Dependabot tooling does for package dependencies